 -------------------- RCWA Membership Processes --------------------

 The number of members at RCWA was limited beginning September 1st, 2017.
-A waiting list for new member applications was implemented at that time.
+That membership limit was raised in October 2021 and we hope to keep the prospective membership waiting list at around 30 to 90 days after we work off the backlog that was created with the former membership limit.
 The following are the RCWA processes for managing the RCWA membership process.

 Active RCWA Members Annual Renewal Process

 Annual RCWA membership renewals are mailed out in May of each year.
 Make sure you notify RCWA ( firstname.lastname@example.org ) if you have had a change of address otherwise you may not get your renewal notice.
 The annual RCWA membership dues renewal is currently $125.
 Annual membership renewal payments postmarked after June 30 will be considered delinquent and the member will be assessed a late fee of $50 - full payment of the late fee and annual dues must be postmarked prior to 1 August.
 Any renewal payments not paid in full by 1 August will result in the associated membership being terminated.
 If a previous member wishes to reinstate a terminated membership, the previous member will have to fill out a Prospective Member Application and wait for notification of an open membership.
 At that time the previous member will have to pay the current year's dues plus late fee for each year delinquent ( up to 2 years ) to renew a terminated RCWA membership.